 A number of tax incentives include accountability provisions.
 The principal components of these provisions are disclosure requirements and enforcement mechanisms.
 Firms that take certain incentives are required to disclose such information as number of jobs created, location of new investments, and other information.
-For certain incentives, firms must meet certain eligibility requirements, such as the requirement under the high technology research and development sales tax deferral that for counties with community empowerment zones a certain number of employees be hired from within the zones, depending on level of investment.
+For certain incentives, firms must meet certain eligibility requirements, such as the requirement under the rural county and distressed area sales and use tax deferral that for counties with community empowerment zones a certain number of employees be hired from within the zones, depending on level of investment.
 Firms in such areas that fail to meet these requirements are required to repay the deferred taxes.

-Summary of Substitute Bill:
+Summary of Second Substitute Bill: